yordi747/I2CS_Ex2./README.md

     - `allDistance` – minimum distance from a start cell
     - `shortestPath` – path reconstruction using the distance map

+ - **Map2D.java**
+ - Interface defining the required operations for a 2D map.
+*Provided by the assignment – not modified.*

 - **MapTest.java**
   JUnit tests for map initialization, fill, distances, and shortest path.